eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 peer-to-peer process has the advantages of flexibility and low overhead.
-However, it is hardly scalable and therefore not suitable for attestations such as PIDs, mDLs, diplomas, or health insurance cards, for which there many tens to hundreds of different providers in the EU and thousands of Relying Parties, which moreover do not (necessarily) know each other.
+However, it is hardly scalable and therefore not suitable for attestations such as PIDs, mDLs, diplomas, or health insurance cards, for which there are tens to hundreds of different providers in the EU and thousands of Relying Parties, which moreover do not (necessarily) know each other.
 Moreover, a peer-to-peer process assumes that each Relying Party has sufficient technical knowledge and budget to judge the level of